ImperialCollegeLondon/biome41/README.md

     /rds/general/home/dorme/biome4_2012/biome4options
     /rds/general/home/dorme/biome4_2012/out/

-The first two lines of biome4options should then be:
+The first three lines of biome4options could then be:

     /rds/general/home/dorme/biome4_2012/
     /rds/general/home/dorme/biome4_2012/out/
+    400

 And you could then:

     cd /rds/general/home/dorme/biome4_2012/
     /path/to/the/compile/biome4

-All of the options at run time are then read from those two files.
+All of the options at run time were then read from those two files.

-## Proposed UI

-The vague plan is to try and get `biome4` to work with command line arguments, along the lines of:

-    biome4 --input myinputfile.nc --output path/outfile.nc --options biome4options --outvars biome4outvars

-It is conceivable that those last two options might be merged into a single config file?
+This is really inflexible - for multiple runs, all the input files would have to have the same file name and each run would need a separate option file.

 ## Other thoughts